midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Examples: Merge Sort, Quick Sort, Binary Search, Closest Pair of Points

 6. Greedy Algorithms
-- A class of algorithms that make locally optimal choices at each step with the hope of finding a global optimum solution.
+- Always makes the locally optimal choice at each step, hoping that this will lead to the globally optimal solution.
 - At every step of the algorithm, we make a choice that looks the best at the moment.
 To make the choice, we sometimes sort the array so that we can always get the next optimal choice quickly.
 We sometimes also use a priority queue to get the next optimal item.
 - After making a choice, we check for constraints (if there are any) and keep picking until we find the solution.
 - Examples: Activity Selection, Fractional Knapsack, Kruskal’s MST, Prim’s MST, Huffman Coding

 7. Backtracking
-- Builds the solution step-by-step and abandons a path (backtracks) when it doesn’t satisfy constraints.
+- Backtracking is a problem-solving algorithmic technique that involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
+It is commonly used in situations where you need to explore multiple possibilities to solve a problem, like searching for a path in a maze or solving puzzles like Sudoku.
 - Examples: N-Queens, Sudoku Solver, Rat in a Maze, Subset Sum, Permutations

 8. Dynamic Programming (DP)
-- Solve complex problems by breaking them into overlapping sub-problems and storing solutions.
+- Dynamic Programming (DP) is a method for solving complex problems by breaking them down into smaller overlapping subproblems,
+- solving each subproblem only once, and storing the results (usually in a table or memory) to avoid redundant computations.
 - Examples: Fibonacci (Memoization), 0/1 Knapsack, LCS, Edit Distance, Coin Change, Matrix Chain Multiplication

 9. Bit Manipulation